MaximPVladimirovich/Expenses-full/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 The goal of this app is to provide a simple way for anyone to keep track of their expenses.
-You can add expenses and view an edit basic information about your current spending habits.
+You can create expenses and edit basic information about your current spending habits.

 A list of used resources that I found helpful are listed in the acknowledgements.

 ### Built With

-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
 * [Webpack](https://webpack.js.org/)
 * [Node.js](https://nodejs.org/en/)
 * [React](https://reactjs.org/)